JuliuszB12/LSTM_Attention_redeployment_for_yahoo_stock_data/README.md

 4. Set Azure Subscription ID and name for new resource group in azure-pipelines.yaml
 5. Go Azure Portal -> Subscriptions -> choose subscription -> Access control (IAM) -> Add role assignment -> Privileged administrator roles -> User Access Administrator -> select service principal of Azure DevOps project -> set recommended setting in Conditions tab -> Review + assign
 6. Run pipeline and wait for completion (around 45 minutes)
 7. Project is operational.
 API call to ht<span>tps://</span>a1l45&lt;resourceGroupName&gt;.azure-api.net/function/ will success after enough time to collect some data, train and initially deploy the first version of a model (around 45 minutes).

+&emsp;NOTE:
+&emsp;Minimal requirements of the compute quotas allowed on chosen Azure subscription
+&emsp;to successfully deploy the project with default settings:
+&emsp;Poland Central Standard Dv2 Family vCPUs 12
+&emsp;Poland Central Standard Ev4 Family vCPUs 8
+&emsp;Poland Central Total Regional vCPUs 20

 ## Features overview
 Overview of the features provided by the specific files in the project